Want to know how a bank or credit union CEOs can support member/customer retention and growth? Here's 5 ways to help grow your Business..

 4) Empower Team Leaders to Take Risks (ie. Spend Money)

-One frustration we see time and again is marketing staff members who come from a place of 'NO' when it comes to budget.
-Then we speak to their CEOs and they are dumbfounded by the lack of willingness to invest in consulting services or new tools.
+One frustration we see time and again is marketing staff members who come from a place of 'NO' when it comes to pushing for larger and necessary budgets.
+Then we speak to their CEOs and they are dumbfounded by the lack of willingness to invest in consulting services or new approaches or more comprehensive tools.

 5) Hold People Accountable

 This one is probably the hardest.
-First of all, you don't know what you don't know.
-So invariably there will be times when staff or media buyers tell you that something is working, and you feel like you just have to take their word for it.
+First of all, most people don't know what they don't know.
+So invariably there will be times when staff or traditional media buyers tell you that something is working, and you feel like you just have to take their word for it.
 But what I'd push you to say is 'show me how it's working.'

-Marketing in today’s digital age is very different from how traditional media purchases used to be handled, and there is no reason why traffic (impressions and clicks) shouldn’t be better linked the lead generation.
-So ask those questions of your staff and then help them find the answers.
+Marketing in today’s digital age is very different from how traditional media purchases used to be handled, and there is no reason why traffic (impressions and clicks) shouldn’t be better linked to lead generation.
+Ask these questions of your staff and then help them find the answers.

-Email us if you'd like help getting things going for your CU!
+Email us if you'd like help getting things going for your bank or credit union!
+We're here to help!